Flower, Sun, and Rain: Gameplay

 When all the necessary numbers are found, Mondo then uses Catherine to solve the puzzle and complete the request.
 Catherine can be connected to anything from inanimate objects to living people through the use of jacks: when the correct jack has been connected, the player then inputs the number sequence.
 If correct, the player gains a "Hit" and the puzzle is completed, but a "Blank" means that the player has the incorrect answer.
-If the player fails at a puzzle, they can start over again once a countdown timer has elapsed.
+If the player fails at a puzzle, they can start over again after a short cutscene.
 At the beginning of the game, Mondo is given a guidebook to the island, which acts as a means for the player to document environmental and dialogue clues.

 In the Nintendo DS (DS) version, the gameplay is almost identical, although displays are split between the dual screen set up and touch screen controls are incorporated: puzzles make use of the touch screen and DS' stylus, while elements such as the map of Lospass are displayed on the bottom screen during navigation.
 A new feature dubbed the "Lost and Found Report" is added, giving players new puzzles to solve at the beginning of each day.
 Players also have access to a notepad within the Catherine computer, on which players can draw and write notes related to a particular puzzle.
 The amount of exploration done across Lospass by Mondo is documented using a Step Counter, and bonuses can be awarded based on the distance covered by Mondo.
 As the game progresses, additional costumes for Mondo are unlocked.